CloudBoost/CloudBoost.github.io/README.md

 Simple Social App
 =================
-This is a sample app made by using cloudboost database service.
+This is a sample app build on cloudboost database service.

 ###Features
 + Data-Storage